 A necessary change of managerial culture

-For the continuous improvement process to be successful and truly support productivity, it is necessary to adapt management, mentorship and the workforce including all employees from practitioners to facilitators and supervisors.
+For the continuous improvement process to be successful and truly prioritize and support productivity, it is necessary to adapt management, mentorship and the workforce including all employees from practitioners to facilitators and supervisors.

-The leader must, therefore, show its personal commitment and exemplarity to ensure that staff are fully aware of the crucial role of continuous improvement in the organization.
+The leader must, therefore, show its personal commitment and exemplarity to ensure that staff are fully aware of the crucial role of the culture of continuous improvement in the organization.
 He must also provide employees with the means to be more efficient: material means, sources of motivation, etc.